- No high risks

 - Heavy snow

-- Heavy snow showers expected to give 15cm of snow, especially northern parts.
+- Heavy snow showers but not expected to be prolonged

 - Storm force winds